Black Friday Sale! | 35% off + FREE Pillows on select mattresses

 With more and more mattress companies launching natural product lines, consumers have plenty of green choices.
 You don't have to pick between sustainability and comfort; with a little bit of research, you can find a mattress that fits your unique sleep preferences and meets your standards of eco-friendliness.

 If you're in the market for a new mattress, don't settle for a bed that emits harmful VOCs or contains unnecessary synthetic materials.
 Take the time to find a mattress that lets your body—and your conscience—rest easy.
 Interested in Nolah’s natural mattress option?
-Check out our Talalay latex hybrid mattress, the Nolah Natural.
+Check out our latex hybrid mattress, the Nolah Natural.

 You May Also Like These Articles